xrettle/WFGY/TensionUniverse/BlackHole/Q009_odd_perfect_numbers.md

      ```txt
      Input:  latent states relevant to divisor sums and factorization
-     Output: compact discrete summary to be treated as a state m in M_reg
+     Output: compact discrete summary to be treated as a state m in M_009_reg
      ```

 ### 7.3 Evaluation harness